Income segregation

-Income segregation is separation of various classes of people based on their income.
+Income segregation is the separation of various classes of people based on their income.
 For example, certain people cannot get into country clubs because of insufficient funds.
+Another example of income segregation in a neighborhood would be the schools, facilities and the characteristics of a population.
+Income segregation can be illustrated in countries such as the United States, where racial segregation is a major cause of income inequality.

-Income segregation is associated with greater inequality in education attainment between the classes.
+Income segregation is associated with greater inequality in educational attainment between classes.

 Income segregation is highly correlated with income inequality, racial segregation and segregation of poverty and affluence.
-Also, the correlation of the income segregation between schools has been documented and an increasing trend occurred with little or no exception.
+Also, the correlation of the income segregation between schools has been documented and is an increasing trend with little or no exception.

-Income segregation is also dependent on the other variables which are observable within the society - the income inequality, spatial segregation of affluence and poverty (which describes the isolation of the upper- or low-income households and the other classes), or the racial segregation.
-Also, the inequality within the education system of the given class is associated to so extend with the income segregation.
+Income segregation is also dependent on other variables which are observable within society – income inequality, spatial segregation of affluence and poverty (which describes the isolation of the upper- or low-income households and other classes), and racial segregation.
+Also, inequality within the educational system of a given class is associated to so extend with the income segregation.

-The importance if the measuring income segregation is given by the different redistribution of outcomes across the society, uneven within different income classes.
-For the upper-income classes these differences can even be positive, often giving them better social and educational background or more pleasing environment in their metropolitan area.
-These neighborhoods can make themselves better off in comparison to the lower-income ones, mostly due to the given public policy (and the difference among the tax base each class pays).
-As a result, the income segregation even extends because no-one except these upper-income communities has and derive out of these advantages.
+The importance of measuring income segregation is given by the different redistribution of outcomes across the society, uneven within different income classes.
+For the upper-income classes these differences can even be positive, often giving them better social and educational background or more pleasing environments in their metropolitan area.
+These neighborhoods can make themselves better off in comparison to lower-income ones, mostly due to public policy (and the difference among the tax base each class pays).
+As a result, income segregation expands because upper-income communities have these advantages and benefit from them.

-Metropolitan income segregation in the US grew constantly between the years 1970 to 2000, the fastest in the 1980s.
-The growth was stronger for the black families than for the white ones as well as the covariance of income inequality and the segregation of poverty and affluence.
+Metropolitan income segregation in the US grew constantly between 1970 and 2000; it was fastest in the 1980s.
+The growth was stronger for Black families than white ones as well as the covariance of income inequality and the segregation of poverty and affluence.